 1. Write in English and not in show-off.
-Good writing of any kind is about transferring what is the brain of the author to brain of the reader.
-One should attempt to explain things in a way that avoids jargon, overly complicated sentences, or unnecessarily big words.
-Avoid, for instance, UTILIZING big words when you can USE simple ones.
-Avoid statistical jargon so, do not say there was a main effect of X when you can just say A was larger than B. If you can, avoid saying things were correlated or there was an effect.
-Talk in plain English and talk about humans.
+Good writing of any kind is about transferring what is the brain of the author to brain of the reader. (a) One should attempt to explain things in a way that avoids jargon, overly complicated sentences, or unnecessarily big words. (b) Avoid, for instance, UTILIZING big words when you can USE simple ones. (c) Avoid statistical jargon so, do not say there was a main effect of X when you can just say A was larger than B. (d) If you can, avoid saying things were correlated or there was an effect. (e) Talk about humans.
 Say things like, "men were more interested in casual sex than women were" or "those better characterized by narcissism were more likely to offend their bosses".
 Stated simply, write for your grandfather; forget the overcompensation for your inferiority complex.

 2. Managers obscure; scientists seek clarity (view from 2:50; Management Speak).
 Do not say "it has been shown" or "results show".
 In the first case, just come out and directly say what you mean like "X was correlated with Y".
 In the second case, results cannot show things or do anything else.
 Do not convert nouns into verbs or adjectives.
 Again, just come out and say what you mean in a simple way.

 3. Adopt the Oxford Comma as per APA but also because it is simply better.
 It does not pair the last two things in a series where each should be treated independently like D, G and F as opposed to D, G, and F. The former makes a pair out of G and F where this is likely not what you want.
 It also allows for compound series of things like X and Y, and A and B, and G and I. Without it, this series is impossible to understand.